BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-05-02-Jim-Lawnin_BBL-Ventures.md

 Jim has a BS in Petroleum Engineering, MBA and Accounting degrees.
 He has held the following designations: Certified Public Accountant (CPA), Chartered Financial Analyst (CFA), and Licensed Professional Engineer (PE).

 <br>
-At XChain2, Mr. Lawnin will a panelist discussing:
+At XChain2, Mr. Lawnin will be a panelist discussing:
 <br>
 <br>
 <p><b>End-to-End Supply Chain in Oil & Gas Drilling Operations </b></p>